How to Get a Cosmetologist License in Michigan

 Last updated: March 1, 2026

 Michigan is a recovering market with opportunities across Detroit, Grand Rapids, and university towns, making it an excellent place to start a career as a cosmetologist.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your cosmetologist license in Michigan is a structured process overseen by the Michigan Board of Cosmetology — LARA.
+Licensing in Michigan is overseen by the Michigan Board of Cosmetology — LARA.
+The process requires 1500 hours of pre-license education and costs between $6,000 and $18,000 in total.
+You'll need to pass the Michigan Cosmetology Exam (administered by NIC) with a score of at least 70% on each section.

 At 1500 hours, Michigan has one of the higher pre-license education requirements in the country.
+This is close to the national average of 1584 hours.
 Budget between $6,000 and $18,000 for the total licensing process, including education, application, and exam fees.
 Most aspiring cosmetologists complete the entire process in 4-7 months, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |